orestif/metapopulation/README.md

 - "Metapop DDD SIR adaptivetau.R": extension to two pathogen strains with no antigenic variations (perfect cross-protection).

-All other files containing the word "series" have been used to run series of simulations from each of tht three models, or analyse the resulting simulations.
+All other files containing the word "series" have been used to run series of simulations from each of the three models, or analyse the resulting simulations.
+Note that I have not uploaded the output files from those simulation series as these are quite large.